+What to do on a rainy day?
 Rain May Be a Good Thing for Luke Bryan, but rain for most of us is a nuisance.
 It ruins plans and makes us stay inside while drenching the outside and making mud.
-Below is a list of just a few things you can do to make a rainy day feel a little less dreary.
+Below is a list of just a few rainy day activities you can do to make a rainy day feel a little less dreary.

 Things To Do On a Rainy Day